davidvonthenen/document-rag-guide/OSS_Community_Version.md

   * `explicit_terms` (**keyword**, with lowercase normalizer)
   * `explicit_terms_text` (**text**, BM25-scored)

+* Paragraph-level slices are emitted alongside each document.
+By default, `community_version/ingest.py` writes full documents into `bbc` (configurable via `INDEX_NAME`) and deterministic paragraph chunks into `bbc-chunks` (`CHUNK_INDEX_NAME`).
+Each chunk carries the parent filepath, chunk index, and chunk count so you can trace a span back to the source file without manual bookkeeping.

 We also store **stable operational metadata**:

 * `ingested_at_ms` (epoch millis)